sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-projections.md

 ### Display Options

-Users can switch tabs between *Monthly* and *Yearly* view of projected Orders using the related links in the left upper corner of the screen.
+Users can switch tabs between *Monthly* and *Yearly* view of projected Orders using the related links in the left upper corner of the window.

 For each day the number of the day in month and the number of projected Orders are displayed: